HalefS/dsa/README.md

-### Common data structures and algorithms implemented in go following ThePrimeAgen course on Frontend Masters
+## Common data structures and algorithms implemented in go following ThePrimeagen course on Frontend Masters